abumq/easyloggingpp/README.md

 # Compatibility

-Easylogging++ requires a decent C++0x complient compiler.
+Easylogging++ requires a decent C++0x compliant compiler.
 Some compilers known to work with v9.0+ are shown in table below, for older versions please refer to readme on corresponding release at github

 | *****   |     Compiler/Platform     |      Notes                                                                                                                                               |
 |---------|---------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------|